Hackamore, California

-Hackamore (formerly Jaquina) is an unincorporated community in Modoc County, California.
-It is located on the Southern Pacific Railroad 30 mi west of Alturas, at an elevation of 4705 feet (1434 m).
+Hackamore (formerly Jaquina) is an unincorporated community in Modoc County, California, United States.
+It is located on the Southern Pacific Railroad, 30 mi west of Alturas, at an elevation of 4705 feet (1434 m).

 A post office operated at Hackamore from 1903 (having been transferred from Stobie) to 1904.

 Hackamore was the site of a Civilian Conservation Corps camp during the 1930s.
 Camp residents built many miles of roads and telephone lines in the region and assisted in the mapping of Lava Beds National Monument.